-1) Scheduled update: The brain is configured to proactively send out messages on a scheduled basis when relevant.
+a.
+Promotional actions: The brain is configured to proactively send out messages on a scheduled basis when relevant.
 It evaluates the Next-Best-Action for each customer identified in a segment, which contains the potential list of customers to whom you want to send messages.
 In most cases, customer responses arrive after the message has been sent.
-When customers respond, the responses are recorded in the system and used in the subsequent Next-Best-Action evaluation.
+When customers respond, the responses are recorded in the system and used to evaluate the next-best action.
+The always-on brain considers all the engagement policy conditions and outbound action/channel limits while determining the appropriate action and it delivers the top-ranked action.
+Promotional actions are the default method of communication.

-2) Customer event: When a customer event is detected that is of significance to the business, for example, a customer abruptly ends an online transaction, data is received via the event stream.
-The brain then evaluates the Next-Best-Action and sends the resulting action, such as a notification email with a link to continue the incomplete transaction, to the customer.
-In this case, the outbound message is triggered only for the customer for whom the event occurred.
+b.
+Transactional actions: When a customer event is detected that is significant to the business, for example, a customer abruptly ends an online transaction, Customer Decision Hub receives the data from the event stream.
+The brain then evaluates the next-best action and sends the resulting action, such as a notification email with a link to continue the incomplete transaction, to the customer.
+In this case, the system triggers the outbound message only for the customer for whom the event occurred.
+Transactional actions are regulated by engagement policies, action limits, and contact policies.
+However, the outbound channel limits are disregarded, as long as it is the top-ranked action.